solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

   docker compose up
   ```

 2. Create some more orders, restart the containers.
-You will notice that your data is now persisted.
-You will need to ensure that you maintain the database volume for the length of your solution.
-If this volume is ever deleted, you will lose your data!
+Notice that data is now persisted.
+Ensure that database volume is maintained for the length of the solution.
+If this volume is ever deleted, the data will be lost!

 ## Save the images to Azure Container Registry (ACR)